1ozturkbe/1ozturkbe.github.io/research.md

 ## Software

 I believe strongly in open source software.
-You can follow my and my collaborators' research in real time through the following repositories:
+You can follow me and my collaborators' research in real time through the following repositories:

 - [robust](https://github.com/convexengineering/robust) and
 [its documentation](http://robust.readthedocs.org/), for engineering